Bonita Springs Personal Injury Lawyer

 Three product defects can result in a personal injury claim, including:

-• Defects that occur because of how the manufacturer engineered the product.
+• Defects related to how the manufacturer engineered the product.

-• Defects that arise during the process of manufacturing the process.
+• Defects during the process of manufacturing the product.

-• Defects that involve labeled instructions on how to use the product or its risks.
+• Defects related to labeling instructions for how to use the product or its risks.

 Nursing Home Abuse